expo/expo/docs/pages/app-signing/local-credentials.md

 ### Automatic credentials resolution (default)

-Let's assume we're only building for Android and we're using the following configuration (defined in `eas.json` - [learn more about this file](/build/eas-json.md)):
+Let's assume we're building only for Android and using the following configuration (defined in `eas.json` - [learn more about using the `eas.json` file](/build/eas-json.md)):

 ```json
 {